-If you’ve been having second thoughts or regrets about separation or divorce, you’re not alone.
+Everyone’s reasons for divorce and then allowing second thoughts are unique and personal.
+With that said, if you’ve been having second thoughts or regrets about separation or divorce, you’re not alone.
 Divorce regrets and second thoughts are all completely normal, and even to be expected.
 According to the Australian Divorce Transitions Project, around 22% of women and 31% of men affirm that with hindsight, they wouldn’t have separated.
 On the other side of the coin, regrets about staying married are equally as real.
 (Source: Quora).

 With that in mind, our dedicated team of lawyers and an industry-leading Clinical Psychologist gave us some friendly, holistic advice on what to do next if you’re experiencing second thoughts on divorce.
 Whether you’ve been thinking about separation, you’ve applied for a divorce, you’re well into divorce proceedings or the divorce has been finalised, read on to learn more.

 - Stacey Ward – Associate at Australian Family Lawyers, Brisbane;